rodhaneda1/Microservices/README.md

 ## Usage

-Send a POST request to the `/api/v1/asset/value` endpoint with the following JSON body: { "initialValue": 1000.0, "cdi": 0.13, "bankFee": 0.01 }
+Send a POST request to the `/api/v1/asset/value` endpoint with parameters: "initialValue": 1000.0, "cdi": 0.13, "bankFee": 0.01

 **Response:**